Skip to main content

 Surgery

-A special doctor called an orthopedic surgeon does the surgery.
+A specialist called an orthopedic surgeon usually does the surgery.

-Chemo is short for chemotherapy, the use of drugs to fight cancer.
+Chemo is short for chemotherapy.
+It is the use of drugs to kill cancer cells.
 Chemo drugs go into the blood and spread all over the body.
-Chemo is often given both before surgery (for about 10 weeks) and then again after surgery for up to a year.
+Chemo is often given both before surgery (for about 10 weeks) and then again after surgery.
 Chemo is given in cycles or rounds.
 Each round of treatment is followed by a break.
 Most of the time, 2 or more chemo drugs are given.

-There are ways to lessen and treat most chemo side effects.
-Be sure to talk to your cancer care team so they can help.
+These problems tend to go away after treatment ends.
+There are ways to treat many chemo side effects, so be sure to talk to your child’s cancer care team so they can help.

 Radiation treatments

 Radiation uses high-energy rays (like x-rays) to kill cancer cells.
 For the most part, radiation is not a main treatment of osteosarcoma.
-Sometimes it may be used when surgery can’t get rid of all of the cancer.
-Radiation can also help treat symptoms like pain and swelling if the cancer has come back and more surgery can’t be done.
+Sometimes it may be used when surgery cannot get rid of all the cancer.
+Radiation can also help treat symptoms like pain and swelling if the cancer has come back and more surgery cannot be done.

 If the doctor suggests radiation treatment, talk about what side effects might happen.
-Side effects depend on the type of radiation that’s used and the area being treated.
-Common side effects of radiation are:
+Side effects depend on the type of radiation that is used and the area being treated.
+The most common side effects of radiation are:

 • Skin changes where the radiation is given